BrentG-1849260/3d-bin-container-packing/README.md

 In short, the library provides a service which is __usually good enough, in time and reasonably user-friendly__ ;-)

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

+## Modifications in this fork
+`Box` was given an optional `rotate` boolean variable.
+If this variable is false, the Box will not be rotated regardless of the "global" `rotate3D` variable.
+To make this work, some checks were added to `LargestAreaFitFirstPackager` and `DefaultPermutationManager`.
+So anytime `Box.getRotate()` is used, it is a modification made in this fork.
+This rotation prevention only works when `rotate3D` is true.
+If it is false, all boxes will still be rotated in 2D, regardless of the `rotate` variable.

 ## Obtain
 The project is implemented in Java and built using [Maven].
 The project is available on the central Maven repository.